labcorp/Django-VAT-Boilerplate/README.md

 4. [optional] Run `docker compose exec app python manage.py createsuperuser` to create admin user
 5. Profit...

 It will create 2 containers (front and back)
+**Tip**: Search for "awesome" is all files and change it with your new project's name.

 ## Debugging Django App in VSCode (.vscode folder included)
 Django App can be debugged attaching VSCode to the PTVSD server (launch.json is included in this boilerplate), so: